codefellows/portland-201n3/week_1-2/class-03/README.md

 * ["Lists" (HTML & CSS, Ch.
 3)](https://canvas.instructure.com/courses/1030700/modules/items/9632556)
 * ["Tables" (HTML & CSS, Ch.
 6)](https://canvas.instructure.com/courses/1030700/modules/items/9632578)

+# Assess Your Understanding of Material
+[Take a quiz](https://canvas.instructure.com/courses/1030700/modules/items/9632558) that reviews items from the week.
+Review any of the items where you don't feel as strong as you would like.

 # Assignment for Class
 Today we'll be extending/refining the guessing game and working from a GitHub branch.